WHAT IS ANIMAL SCIENCE?

-Sustainable aquaculture helps meet this demand while relieving the strain on wild species to allow them to continue to be a significant source.
+Sustainable aquaculture helps meet this demand while relieving the strain on wild species.

 The equine industry is more varied than almost any other sector either within agriculture or in the wider leisure industry and generates huge amounts of revenue for some of the world’s major economies.

 According to Equine Business Association (EBA), the U.S. and U.K are the biggest equine industries in the world, with the economic value of the UK equestrian sector alone standing at £4.3 billion of consumer spending across a wide range of goods and services each year.

 Considered as sport, companion and working animals, the growth in the utilisation of horses means increased research to improve equine health, disease, welfare and management practices has never been more significant.